replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 ## About Updating Clusters

-The application vendor uses a Kubernetes installer specification to specify the add-ons and the version of Kubernetes that are deployed to your cluster.
-You use the Kubernetes installer installation script to update your cluster based on the versions listed in this installer specification file.
+The application vendor uses a Kubernetes installer specification file to specify the add-ons and the version of Kubernetes that are deployed to your cluster.
+To update your cluster based on this installer specification file, you run the Kubernetes installer installation script.

 For more information about how the script updates the versions of Kubernetes, the app manager, and any additional add-ons running in your cluster, see the following sections:
 * [Kubernetes Updates](#kubernetes)